hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

 this goes against Puppet best practices where all custom code should be defined in modules.

-We'll need to create several files and directories now.
-First, the `manifests` directory and the `init.pp` file.
-Next, create the `modules` directory and inside the new `modules` directory, create another directory with the name of your module.
-This can be anything you want, but I'll call mine `git`.
-Afterwards, create a `manifests` directory inside the module name directory, and then finally, create a file called `init.pp` inside there.
+We'll need to create several files and directories now as demonstrated by the below commands.
+I will be creating a module called `git` for this article.

     mkdir manifests
     touch manifests/init.pp